 Generally you must apply to the family law court closest to where the child lives.

-Is financial support available for grandparents with custody or care of a child?
+Is financial support available for grandparents with decision-making responsibility or care of a child?

-Anyone, including a grandparent, who has custody of a child can apply to court for child support.
+Anyone, including a grandparent, who has decision-making responsibility (custody) of a child can apply to court for child support.

-Grandparents who care for their grandchildren may also qualify for government tax benefits, like the Canada Child Benefit.
+Grandparents who care for their grandchildren in the grandparents home may also qualify for government tax benefits, like the Canada Child Benefit.
 You can get information about the Canada Child Benefit from the Canada Revenue Agency, at canada.ca/en/revenue-agency.html or by calling 1-800-387-1193.

-What if the person with care of my grandchild will not follow a court order for contact time?
+What if the person with care of my grandchild will not follow a court order for contact?

-If the person with care of your grandchild prevents your court orderedcontact time or interaction, you should first try to work out an arrangement with them.
+If the person with care of your grandchild prevents your court ordered contact or interaction, you should first try to work out an arrangement with them.
 You should avoid involving police or the court if possible.
 If this is not possible, you can apply to court to take steps to enforce the order.
 It is best to speak with a lawyer before you do that.
 You can ask a lawyer about section 41 of Nova Scotia’s Parenting and Support Act, which is a part of that law that may help with enforcement.
+You may also wish to try family counselling to find out why the parent is preventing your contact with the child.

 Can I apply to change a court order?